I never thought I would be one of those guys

-If you would have met me in my younger years you would have never pegged me as an angry man.
-I seemed like a mild-mannered and somewhat non-confrontational guy.
+If you had met me in my younger years, you would have never pegged me as someone who struggled with anger.
+I was a mild-mannered and non-confrontational guy.
 I typically went with the flow.

 Star (my wife) was attracted to this personality.
-She was a little fiery and I was a little tamed, but little did we know how this dynamic would play out.
+She was a little fiery, and I was a little tame, but little did we know how this dynamic would play out.

-I stuffed hurt.
-I ignored frustrations.
-I didn’t speak my mind.
-I avoided hard conversations.
+I stuffed hurt, ignored frustrations, didn’t speak my mind, and avoided hard conversations.

 Was there peace in our marriage?
-Yes, but only at the surface, and only for a short season.
+Yes, but only at the surface and for a short season.

-Underneath the surface was a growing pressure that started to become more difficult to manage.
+Underneath the surface was a growing pressure that became more difficult to manage.

-My steam started to come out slowly, but it was very hot.
-I pushed Star’s already-blistering temperature to increase, and very quickly our arguments escalated into World War 3.
+My steam started to come out slowly, but it was boiling.
+I pushed Star’s already-blistering temperature to increase, and our arguments quickly escalated into World War 3.

 I’m embarrassed to think back at the emotional and physical abuse that followed.
 I never thought I was going to be one of those guys.

-The Bible provides an explanation for how my pursuit of peace turned into an abusive rage.
+The Bible explains how my pursuit of peace and respect became an abusive rage.

 It all started with a godly desire for peace.
 Peace is a good thing in marriage.
-In fact, God desires peace in marriage (and in all relationships).
+God desires peace in marriage (and in all relationships).
+God also wants for there to be mutual respect in marriage.

 I had recalled the Bible verse from Sunday School correctly.
-It isloving to cover over a multitude of sins.
+It is loving to cover over a multitude of sins.
 But that is only part of God’s instruction for pursuing peace.
-He also says to speak the truth in love to each other (Ephesians 4:15), take the log out of your of your own eye (Matthew 7:3-5), confess your sins to your brother (James 5:16), and restore your brother (or spouse) gently (Galatians 6:1), just to mention a few.
+He also says to speak the truth in love to each other (Ephesians 4:15), take the log out of your own eye (Matthew 7:3-5), confess your sins to your brother (James 5:16), and restore your brother (or spouse) gently (Galatians 6:1), to mention a few.

-I was obeying one of God’s instructions on relational harmony but ignoring all the others.
-I didn’t have a complete understanding of what biblical conflict resolution looked like.
+I obeyed one of God’s instructions on relational harmony but ignored all the others.
+I needed a complete understanding of what biblical conflict resolution looked like.

 But my anger was not only a result of a problem with my mind.
-At the deepest level, I became angry because of what was going on in my heart.
+At the deepest level, I became angry because of what was happening in my heart.
 Specifically, what my heart wanted, or as James 4:1-2 explains, what my heart desired.

 “What causes fights and quarrels among you?
 Don’t they come from your desires that battle within you?
 You desire but do not have, so you kill.
 You covet but you cannot get what you want, so you quarrel and fight.
 You do not have because you do not ask God.”